-In this example, a macro waits for a fixed location (0x100) to become zero, then moves its argument to the SR register.
-Three storage mode lines and associated code are used to pass the value as either a constant, in a register, or in memory.
+In this example, a test-and-set instruction is used to wait on and then seize a semaphore when it becomes free.
+Two storage mode lines and associated code are used to pass the semaphore in either a register or in memory.